Backyard Viewing of Saturn and Uranus

 Photographer: Marek Stromayer; Jim Foster

-Summary Author: Marek Stromayer; Jim Foster
+Summary Authors: Marek Stromayer; Jim Foster

 Though Saturn (top photo) is a wonderful target for backyard astronomers, particularly when its ring system is favorably oriented, as it has been the past several years, Uranus (bottom photo) appears as little more than a blue dot, even when observed through a 10-inch (25 cm) telescope.
-This is because Uranus (7th planet from the Sun) is approximately twice as far from us as Saturn (6th planet from the Sun) and is less than half its size.
+This is because Uranus (seventh planet from the Sun) is approximately twice as far from us as Saturn (sixth planet from the Sun) and is less than half its size.
 Furthermore, it lacks a conspicuous ring system and stratified atmosphere, so compared to Jupiter and Saturn it’s rather indistinct.
 Nonetheless, it's still fun to be able to observe through a telescope or binoculars.
 Photos taken from St. Petersburg, Florida on November 14, 2022.

 Saturn: Gain 429; expo 4.568; gamma 48; 25fps; magnitude 0.72; distance 9.86AU.